Skyhawkbotics/website/README-DEVS.md

 -   This is Version 2 of the Hawkbot1cs website
 -   V2 is easier to edit and change using basic `html`, as this version has removed `.svelte`.
 -   New pages can now be created and ready to push in minutes by duplicating and modifying an `.html` file in `src/routes/Templates`.
--   Navbar and footer are can now be modified site-wide from one file.
+-   The navbar and footer can now be modified site-wide from a single file.

 ### /src/assets